-This article is the final project submitted by the authors as a part of their coursework in Executive Programme in Algorithmic Trading (EPAT) at QuantInsti.
+This article is the final project submitted by Jasbir Singh and mentored by Nitin Aggarwal as a part of the coursework in Executive Programme in Algorithmic Trading (EPAT) at QuantInsti.
 Do check our Projects page and have a look at what our students are building.

 This article examines profits from trading using the dispersion strategy based on the correlation of stocks, volatility of Index.
 Dispersion helps the trader take a view on volatility only (assuming that correlation mean reverts) and, therefore, it is made sure that delta risk is hedged by buying or selling futures.
-In this strategy both long and short positions are built on volatility and with more strategies available now days it is better to use strategies which takes advantage of relative values rather than absolutes.
-This limit the amount of money at risk in one direction.
+In this strategy, both long and short positions are built on volatility and with more strategies available nowadays it is better to use strategies which take advantage of relative values rather than absolutes.
+This limits the amount of money at risk in one direction.

 To distinguish dispersion trading, it is simply a hedged strategy which takes advantage of relative value differences in implied volatilities between an index and index component stocks.
-It involves a short option positions on an index and a long option positions on the components of the index or vice versa.
-Short positions of straddle or near at the money strangle on the index and long positions of straddles or strangles on 50 % – 60 % of stocks that make up that index are built.
+It involves a short options positions on an index and a long options positions on the components of the index or vice versa.
+Short positions of straddle or near at the money strangle on the index and long positions of straddles or strangles on 50-60 % of stocks that make up that index are built.
 The risk posed by the long leg are mitigated by the short positions.
-Also the delta exposure is close to zero of at the money straddle and out of the money strangle.
+Also, the delta exposure is close to zero of at the money straddle and out of the money strangle.
 Therefore the dispersion strategies are hedged against large market movements and pose a low directional risk.

-where σI2 is the index variance, wi is the weight for stock i int he index. σi2 is the individual stock variance, and ρij is the correlation of stock i with stock j.
+where σI2 is the index variance, wi is the weight for stock in the index. σi2 is the individual stock variance, and ρij is the correlation of stock i with stock j.

-The number of options bought or sold don’t change throughout the trade and the future positions are adjusted according to the delta of the options, by buying or selling of future contracts.
+The number of options bought or sold doesn’t change throughout the trade and the future positions are adjusted according to the delta of the options, by buying or selling of the future contracts.